bitcav/nitr/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/juanhuttemann/nitr-agent/blob/master/LICENSE)

 # nitr agent
-Nitr is a webserver that collects System and Hardware information and makes it accessible through an JSON API
+Nitr-agent is a crossplatform monitoring tool written in Golang, providing system and hardware information through an JSON API

 ### Building from source
 Note: go version 1.13 or higher is required building it from the source.